splunk/security_content/README.md

 Customize your content to change how [often detections run](https://github.com/splunk/security_content/wiki/Customize-to-Your-Environment#customizing-scheduling-and-alert-actions-with-deployments), or what the right source type for [sysmon](https://github.com/splunk/security_content/wiki/Customize-to-Your-Environment#customizing-source-types-with-macros) in your environment is please follow this [guide](https://github.com/splunk/security_content/wiki/Customize-to-Your-Environment).

 # What's in an Analytic Story? 🗺
-A complete use case, specifically built to detect, investigate, and respond to a specific threat like [Credential Dumping](https://github.com/splunk/security_content/blob/develop/stories/credential_dumping.yml) or [Ransomware](https://github.com/splunk/security_content/blob/develop/stories/ransomware.yml).
+An analytic story provides a detailed walkthrough or demonstration of how to investigate and respond to a specific threat or security event using Splunk Security Content.
+It includes steps for data collection, analysis, and visualization, along with recommended configurations and tools., specifically built to detect, investigate, and respond to a specific threat like [Credential Dumping](https://github.com/splunk/security_content/blob/develop/stories/credential_dumping.yml) or [Ransomware](https://github.com/splunk/security_content/blob/develop/stories/ransomware.yml).
 A group of detections and a response make up an analytic story, they are associated with the tag `analytic_story: <name>`.

 # Content Parts 🧩